lyuyue/reliable_broadcast/README.md

 - To ensure a total ordering, self_deliver happens after receiving all SeqAckMessage from other processes in the group.

 ### Implementation issues
-- The implementation is some kind of 'tricky' since we are given the total number of message
+- The implementation is some kind of 'tricky' since we are given the total number of message, if the number of message is not given, we need a dynamic mechanism for 'reliable' retransimission.